 - Flip-to-mute microphone

 Not everyone who wants a good wireless headset wants to spend a lot of money, and if you don’t, then Turtle Beach’s Stealth 600 Gen 2 is a great option for you.
-Coming in at a pretty reasonable price, the headset checks all the boxes for a great experience with Microsoft’s latest console.
+Coming in at a pretty reasonable price, the headset checks all the boxes for a great experience with Microsoft’s consoles.